 It’s pretty simple.
 Eat good natural food, eat three meals a day and use your hand to measure your quantity to keep it reasonable.
 Don't eat sugar (simple but not easy).

 Eating for performance is going to be a little different but still based on this blueprint.
 It’s different for each individual, requires some experimentation and more accurate weighing and measuring of meals.

-For 90% of the population the blue print we’ve laid out here should be more than sufficient.
-If you have more questions please get in touch with one of our trainers.
+For 90% of the population the blueprint we’ve laid out here should be more than sufficient.
+If you have more questions please get in touch with one of our coaches.